 Aliran in this context can be translated as ‘an original stream’.
 For example, Sundanese styles (West Java province) such as Cimande, Cikalong and Sera are all known as Aliran.
 Everything has a starting point and the founders of those respective systems would more than likely have been influenced by other teachers or styles in order to help fashion their own expression.
 However, with often conflicting or unreliable information pertaining to a verified history (not in all cases of course!), these styles have, over time come to be known as ‘original styles’, even though at the time they were developed they were new!

-By contrast the term Perguruan means a school or institution.
-In this case it is also used to define a style that is not an Aliran.
-Generally speaking Perguruan are newer.
+By contrast, the term Perguruan means a school or institution.
+In this case, it is also used to define a style that is not an Aliran.
+Generally speaking, Perguruan are newer.
 They borrow and are clearly influenced by ‘original streams’ as can often be seen by techniques and names.
-Perguruan that come to mind include Mande Muda which is comprised of many borrowed aspects from different styles – as well as the founders own experiences, naturally!
+Perguruan that come to mind includes Mande Muda which is comprised of many borrowed aspects from different styles – as well as the founders own experiences, naturally!
+Another example of a perguruan is Silat Panglipur.
 Perguruan are by no means inferior, some may conclude they are superior because they can include a greater variety of techniques and training methods.
-It all comes down to how well the Pesilat (Silat practicioner) understands and owns whatever style he or she practice.
+It all comes down to how well the Pesilat (Silat practitioner) understands and owns whatever style he or she practice.
 It is not any one style that is better or worse, usually just people!